aws-observability/aws-otel-python-instrumentation/README.md

 ## Supported Python libraries and frameworks
 For the complete list of supported frameworks, please refer to the [OpenTelemetry for Python documentation](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/instrumentation/README.md).

+## Experimental Features

+This distribution includes experimental features that are under active development.
+For detailed information about experimental features including code attributes, please refer to the [aws-opentelemetry-distro README](aws-opentelemetry-distro/README.md).

 ## Support

 Please note that as per policy, we're providing support via GitHub on a best effort basis.
 However, if you have AWS Enterprise Support you can create a ticket and we will provide direct support within the respective SLAs.